reviewboard/rbtools/docs/rbtools/rbt/commands/login.rst

    web page, instead of prompting for a username and password in the terminal.

-If :rbtconfig:`WEB_LOGIN` is set in :file:`.reviewboardrc` or the :option:`--web` option is passed, :command:`rbt login` will direct the user to log in via the Review Board web page.
+If :rbtconfig:`WEB_LOGIN` is set in :file:`.reviewboardrc` or the :option:`--web-login` option is passed, :command:`rbt login` will direct the user to log in via the Review Board web page.
 Otherwise, the user will be prompted for a username and password in the terminal.
 A session cookie will be saved in :file:`.rbtools-cookies` upon successful authentication.

 A username and password can also be directly supplied through the :option:`--username` and :option:`--password` options.